Psychotherapy FAQs: Frequently Asked Questions about The Pulse

 What is the cost of psychotherapy?

 Therapy sessions are generally priced at $150 per session.
 Payment is made at the end of each session and can be submitted automatically if you have a credit card on file.
-We are also able to accept debit and credit payments in the office.
-You will be emailed a receipt for insurance purposes, once payment is made.
+We accept debit and credit card payments and direct insurance billing with some providers.
+You will receive an email receipt for insurance purposes once payment is made, if direct insurance billing is not offered.

 You will be provided a receipt to submit to insurance for possible reimbursement.
 The Pulse is happy to provide direct insurance billing where available.
-See the list below of insurers we current have direct billing for.
-There is a form at the bottom of this page to check with us, if you have any questions regarding direct billing.
+See the list below of insurers for which we currently offer direct billing.
+There is a form at the bottom of this page to contact us if you have any questions about direct billing.
 Insurers generally cover a portion of the cost.
-The remainder of your balance would be charged to your credit card of file or can be paid at the end of each appointment.
+The remaining balance will be charged to your credit card on file, or you can pay at the end of each appointment.

-Insurers accepting direct billing (where available based of the parameters of your individual plan) - Manulife Financial, Desjardins Insurance, GreenSheild, Canada Life, Beneva Inc., Equitable, AGA Financial, Johnston Group, ClaimSecure, Empire Life and more (complete the form below to check if we can direct bill your benefit provider).
+Insurers accepting direct billing (where available based on the parameters of your individual plan) – Manulife Financial, Sun Life, Desjardins Insurance, GreenSheild, Canada Life, Beneva Inc., Equitable, AGA Financial, Johnston Group, ClaimSecure, Empire Life and more.
+Complete the form below to check if we can direct bill your benefit provider

 Yes, we offer virtual therapy sessions for those who prefer the flexibility of online appointments or are unable to attend in person.
 Virtual therapy can be a convenient option, especially for individuals in remote areas or with busy schedules.
 All online sessions are conducted securely through encrypted platforms.